andymeneely/project-timber-wolf/rules/RULES.md

 The board is a set of modular double-sided hex tiles.
 All hexes are considered symmetrical (i.e. orientation does not matter).
 For most tiles, each tile is Blank on one side, and is a Security tile on the other side.
 A Security tile represents an unknown Security Chit (see below).
 Some tiles have Gates printed on them, which is described in *Security Systems*.

 You are considered **adjacent** to something if you are on a tile that shares a border with another tile.
 (Being on the same tile is *not* considered adjacent.)

 Each board has one or more **Entrances**.
 These Entrances represent a space.
 If a character is on one of these spaces they are considered to be Outdoors, otherwise they are Indoors.
 An Entrance tile is also considered an Exit.

 By default, unless the scenario specifies otherwise, Entrance/Exit tiles are limited to 2 characters at the beginning of the heist.
 This limit does not apply to the Escape phase, although the scenario may impose additional limits.

 Some abilities refer to **external sides**, which are a side of a hex tile that does not lead to a fully-enclosed space by hexes (see figure).
+An **external tile** is a tile with at least one external side.

 Some abilities refer to a **non-tiled gap**, which is a hex-spaced area between two hex tiles that does *not* have a hex (see figure).